alexrvarela/generatePathCode/README.md

 # generatePathCode

-Export easy bezier paths to code from Adobe illustrator.
+Export bezier paths to code from Adobe illustrator.

 ## Installation